JuliaPackaging/BinDeps.jl/README.md

 # The high level interface - Loading dependencies

-To load dependencies without a runtime dependence on BinDeps, place code like the following near the start of the module's primary file.
-Don't forget to change the error message to reflect the name of your package.
+To load dependencies without a runtime dependence on BinDeps, place code like the following near the start of the Package's primary file.
+Don't forget to change the error message to reflect the name of the package.
 ```julia
 const depsfile = joinpath(dirname(@__FILE__), "deps", "deps.jl")
 if isfile(depsfile)